Corrections Act 2004

 You could also call this:

-"What happens to records held by Police and other agencies when they're no longer needed?"
+"What happens to records that Police and other agencies no longer need?"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.